Rosita Butterfield: Nursing

 In 1953, she changed direction and was hired at Grand Turk Hospital as part of the staff.
 Four years later, Missick received a scholarship and attended registered nursing training in Jamaica at the Kingston Public Hospital and the University College Hospital, now the University Hospital of the West Indies.
 She earned her qualification as a registered general nurse (RGN) and returned to Grand Turk Hospital for two years.
 Deciding to add midwifery training, Missick enrolled for training at Victoria Jubilee Hospital in Kingston, Jamaica.
-She graduated with a competency to deliver babies without doctor's supervision and honors, having earned the Matron's Prize, for best overall student; the Chief Surgeon's Prize, for the most efficient surgical student nurse; and the Evelyn Pierce Medical Nursing Book for night duty service excellence.
+She graduated with a competency to deliver babies without a doctor's supervision and honors, having earned the Matron's Prize, for best overall student; the Chief Surgeon's Prize, for the most efficient surgical student nurse; and the Evelyn Pierce Medical Nursing Book for night duty service excellence.

 On 22 March 1961, Missick married Albray V. Butterfield Sr. and the couple soon moved to Florida.
 Missick-Butterfield began working at Wuesthoff Hospital, as well as at the Sunny Pines Nursing Home, both in Rockledge, Florida.
 In addition to her work, she continued her education, completing her certification in psychiatric nursing at Daytona Beach Junior College in 1968.
 She also attended Brevard Junior College, studying business administration.
 They returned to the Turks and Caicos in 1971 and Butterfield accepted a position as nurse in charge of the Providenciales Clinic, until her retirement in 1978.